SANDBOX/Protocol Controls

 HTTPS Inspection#

-For HTTPS MCP servers, set tlsMode: terminate-reoriginate on the protocol rule.
+For HTTPS HTTP and MCP protocol rules, set tlsMode: terminate-reoriginate on the protocol rule.
 Sandbox0 then uses the netd MITM CA already exposed to procd-managed processes.

-Without TLS termination, netd can still apply destination-level trafficRules, but it cannot read MCP JSON-RPC bodies or enforce tool names.
+Without TLS termination, netd can still apply destination-level trafficRules, but it cannot read HTTPS request contents or enforce request-level protocol policy.

 Current Scope#